Skip to main content

 James David - Biographical Information

 Dr. James M. David (b.
-1978) is an American composer who currently serves as professor of music at Colorado State University.
-His works have been performed at over sixty national and international music conferences in North and South America, Asia, Europe, and Australia.
-He has received national and international awards from ASCAP, the National Band Association, the Music Teachers National Association, and the National Association of Composers, USA among others.
-Previous commissions and collaborations include works for the Des Moines Symphony, the US Air Force Band, the US Army Band, the Dallas Winds, the Fort Collins Symphony, Joseph Alessi (NY Philharmonic), John Bruce Yeh (Chicago Symphony), James Markey (Boston Symphony), and hundreds of university music faculty and ensembles.
-His works are represented on over twenty commercially released recordings on the Naxos, Summit, Mark, Albany, Parma, MSR Classics, GIA Windworks, and Luminescence labels and are published by Murphy Music Press, C. Alan Publications, Potenza Publishing, and Excelsia Music.
+1978) is a leading American composer for winds and percussion and professor of music at Colorado State University.
+His works have been performed at over eighty national and international music conferences throughout the world.
+Awards and recognition include the 2025 CBDNA Fennell Prize, the 2022 NBA Revelli Award, three-time finalist for the ABA Ostwald Award, an ASCAP Morton Gould Award, and election to the American Bandmasters Association.
+Previous commissions and collaborations include works for the US Air Force, Army, and Navy Bands, the Dallas Winds, the Osaka Shion Wind Orchestra, Joseph Alessi (NY Philharmonic), John Bruce Yeh (Chicago Symphony), James Markey (Boston Symphony), and hundreds of university music faculty and ensembles.
+His works are represented on over twenty commercially released recordings on the Naxos, Summit, Mark, Albany, Parma, MSR Classics, GIA Windworks, and Luminescence labels and are published by Murphy Music Press, C. Alan Publications, Potenza Publishing, and Excelcia Music.
 A native of southern Georgia (USA), his music is influenced by jazz and other southern traditional music combined with contemporary idioms.
 More information at www.jamesmdavid.com.

 Chadwick Kamei - Biographical Information